conjohnson712/FEND-Capstone-Travel-App/README.md

 ```
 PLEASE NOTE: This project was confirmed to run on Google Chrome and a private window in Firefox.
 If you use another browser and experience difficulties, please try the project on Chrome.

 13. Now the Travel App should be ready for your input!
 Enter a destination, start, and end date to book your next trip!
+Note: for accurate weather results, trips should be kept to a maximum of 14 days.

 ## Extras